 Participants were encouraged to accompany four large tropical plants fitted with specialized electronic sensors.
-The physiology of these living specimens were converted into data by a computer.
-That data will then be translated into commands used to control quadraphonic audio compositions in real time.
+The physiology of these living specimens was converted into data by a computer.
+That data was then translated into commands used to control quadraphonic audio compositions in real time.
 The very presence of museum goers effected this performance, resulting in new compositions from moment to moment.

 Data Garden was kindly invited to create this installation by Megawords, who ran a library and exhibition space in conjunction with the exhibit Zoe Strauss: Ten Years.

 ░ Jessica Hans, ceramics

 Megawords is an experimental media project that takes the form of an independently published photography magazine, related installation projects and public events.
 The project is organized by Anthony Smyrski and Dan Murphy.